-Project / Work Stream Name LIIA Project: So cial Worker Workforce Analysis Project / Work Stream Lead Name Joe Luxton Designation Data Protection Lead - London Borough of Islington Telephone 020 7527 8002 Email Joe.luxton@islington.gov.uk Overview: (Summary of the project/work stream) London has a regional approach to sector-led improvement by the Association of London Directors of Children's Service (ALDCS).
-Known as the 'London Innovation and Improvem Alliance (LIIA), this is a standing body for cooperating on the improvement of Children's Services through identification a of best practice, including creation of shared datasets and comparative analyses. structure we have an analytical team, currently based noils and with IT hosted at LB Waltham Forest.
-They is to be answered with the ALDCS and deliver it by gate data from all Boroughs, producing pan-London sharing these back to the ALDCS.
-As the LIIA has matured, the DSCs have begun to ask for issues which are important to improving outcomes in Lond which require boroughs to share personal data.
-Therefore, commissioned this project to establish a secure and ethica to conducting any pan-London analyses which rely on individata.
-The process is being designed around three principles:
+Project / Work Stream Name LIIA Project: Ch nildren's Services Insights Project / Work Stream Lead Name Joe Luxton Designation Data Protection Lead - London Borough of Islington Telephone 020 7527 8002 Email Joe.luxton@islington.gov.uk Overview: (Summary of the project/work stream) London has a regional approach to sector-led improver by the Association of London Directors of Children's Se (ALDCS).
+Known as the 'London Innovation and Improvation Alliance (LIIA), this is a standing body for cooperating of improvement of Children's Services through identification of best practice, including creation of shared datasets a comparative analyses.
+Within the LIIA structure we have an analytical team, currently based at London Councils and with IT hosted at LB Waltham Forest.
+They agree questions to be answered with the ALDCS and deliver it by taking in aggregate data from all Boroughs, producing pan-London analyses, and sharing these back to the ALDCS. matured, the DSCs have begun to ask for analysis of e important to improving outcomes in London, but oroughs to share personal data.
+Therefore, they have this project to establish a secure and ethical approach my pan-London analyses which rely on individual-level The process is being designed around three principles: